Personal Care Attendant

-The Personal Care Attendant Educational Program is 26 weeks in duration (840 course hours) and consists of two semesters, each containing 13 weeks.
+The Personal Care Attendant Educational Program is 30 weeks in duration and consists of two semesters, each containing 15 weeks.
 Travel to other institutions/agencies will be required for clinical and may be required for some laboratory offerings.
-Students are responsible for transportation to/from clinical and laboratory experiences; these travel hours are not included in the 840 program hours.
+Students are responsible for transportation to/from clinical and laboratory experiences; these travel hours are not included in the program hours.

 - Personal Care Attendant Courses View

 - Essentials for Communication & Documentation

 - Workplace Safety